Let’s move beyond merely talking about health disparities to actually eliminating them and achieving health equity for all.

 Dr. Reginald Tucker-Seeley

-Dr. Tucker-Seeley is eager to work with you as a thought-, development-, implementation- and evaluation-partner on grants and in project/programs focused on the social determinants of health, financial hardship/financial toxicity related to chronic disease (especially cancer), health disparities measurement, and health equity strategy.
+Dr. Tucker-Seeley is eager to work with you as a thought-, development-, implementation- and evaluation-partner on grants and in project/programs focused on the social determinants of health, health disparities measurement, and health equity strategy.

 Mission Statement

-The mission of Health Equity Strategies and Solutions is to help health related organizations, departments, and coalitions/committees to move past merely describing socio-demographic differences in health and to begin developing, implementing, and evaluating health disparities elimination strategies in order to achieve health equity for historically marginalized populations.
+The mission of Health Equity Strategies and Solutions is to help health related organizations, departments, and coalitions/committees to move past merely describing socio-demographic differences in health and to begin developing, implementing, and evaluating health disparities elimination strategies in order to achieve health equity for all, with an explicit focus on historically marginalized populations.

 Core Values